 Coffee is a great fertilizer so using it in the garden can both repel dogs from peeing on your plants or garden and give your plants some added nutrients.
 Old coffee is easily recycled this way, although diluted coffee used in the garden will likely just disappear into the ground.
 If you don’t fancy sprinkling coffee granules everywhere then you can always use mesh bags to contain your coffee, this way you can place them in different areas and even use them inside without making too much mess.

 The last smell I wanted to include in this article is that of vinegar.
-Vinegar is almost on a par with lemon, with lemon out in front due to my actual experience using it.
+Vinegar is almost on par with lemon, with lemon out in front due to my actual experience using it.
 It appears that a dog’s super strong sense of smell is not keen on acidic substances, vinegar being another very acidic smell.
-During testing highlighted in the article “6 Smells That Dogs Hate” vinegar appeared to be just as reactive as the lemon juice, making it another great smell for stooping your dog peeing on something.
+During testing highlighted in the article “8 Smells That Dogs Hate” vinegar appeared to be just as reactive as lemon juice, making it another great smell for stopping your dog from peeing on something.

 It doesn’t exactly matter what type of vinegar you use, although white wine vinegar seems to be a popular choice.
 Be careful when sprinkling this around as it can have damaging effects on plants, meaning it may not be best used in the garden.
 If you do need to use this in your garden try pouring a concentrated amount into a vessel that can be smelt easily by the dog.
 You can then place this around plants or in particular places your dog likes to pee.

 How Do You Stop A Dog From Peeing In A Certain Spot

 One thing that dogs tend to do is repeat similar behaviors over and over again.
 So you have a dog that is peeing in your garden, but not only are they peeing in your garden they are peeing on one particular spot.
 Here are some quick and simple tips to deter your dog from targeting a specific spot.